-All students will register themselves using Penn InTouch.
-Advance Registration for spring terms will open in the preceding October and for fall terms in preceding March.
+All students will register themselves using Path@Penn.
+Advance Registration for spring terms will open in the preceding fall and for fall terms in preceding spring.
 The exact dates of the Advance Registration period as well as dates for live Course Selection are included on the Penn Academic Calendar.

 The Course Timetable lists courses that will be offered during the upcoming semester.
-The same listing of courses can be found through the Course Search function on Penn In Touch .
+The same listing of courses can be found through the Course Search function on Path@Penn .

 The Course Catalog is a listing of all courses offered by the University.
 Please note that these are not specific to any given semester.